jerrycan619/mStream/README.md

 ### TODO
+* fix sharing playlist
 * small position changes of some elements
 * get completely rid of izi
 * style all buttons
-* figure out a way to navigate back in albums / artists / playlists (only on mobile)
+* figure out a way to navigate back in albums / artists / playlists / search (only on mobile)
 * find the best style and place for every single thing, so expect moves of buttons, texts, icons, menus, etc.
 * more code cleaning / modularization for better maintenance capability
+* remove console.logs used for development
+* extend jukebox more

 ## Credits